 Day 1 Budapest.
-Fly to Budapest where you will be met and transferred to the InterContinental Hotel for two nights.
+Fly to Budapest where you will be met and transferred to your hotel for two nights.

 Day 2 Budapest.
 Included today: Guided sightseeing.